LNFWebsite/Streamly/README.md

 Streamly gets its video metadata by using the [YQL Console](https://developer.yahoo.com/yql/console/) developed by Yahoo to parse YouTube for the video's name and length.

-Pausing videos is operated by an external div.
+Pausing videos is operated using an external div.
 Because of the [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) of Javascript, Streamly is unable to verify when or if you paused the video, and is unable to pause it for you.
 For this reason, there is an invisible div in front of the YouTube frame to pause the timer that operates the playlist.

 Going from one video to another is controlled by cycling through a two-dimensional Javascript array containing the video's title, URL, and length (in seconds) for each in the playlist.